flyingcloud-code/TinyAgent/memory-bank/activeContext.md

 ### Ready for Enhancement
 The codebase is now in excellent condition for Phase 3 development:
 - All core infrastructure is solid and tested
+- Multi-model LLM support is fully functional
 - MCP integration is properly implemented
 - Configuration system is flexible and extensible
 - CLI provides good developer experience
 - Testing framework ensures reliability
+- Resource management is clean and efficient

 ## 📋 Development Priorities